Mountaintop Portable Radio

 The best website for finding valid SOTA summits is Sotl.as.

-An Activator may travel to the summit however they wish.
-Some summits have easy hikes, some have hard hikes, some have difficult rock climbs, some you can even drive up.
+An Activator (you) may travel to the summit however they wish.
+Some summits have easy hikes, some have hard hikes, some have difficult rock climbs, some you can even drive a vehicle up.
 It is important to know that if you drive up a summit, your portable station must not be attached to your vehicle in any way!
-Move away from your car and set up your station.
+Move away from your car and set up your radio and antenna.

 Login to SOTAdata and navigate to the Uploads page.
 You may upload your log in a variety of formats: CSV, ADIF, FLE text, or manually.
 If you find an error in your log after uploading, SOTAdata makes it easy to edit the individual QSO right on the website.